HilkopterBob/Rocky-Linux-Cheatsheet/README.md

 # Rocky-Linux-Cheatsheet
-A Cheat-Sheet for Rocky Linux
+A Cheat-Sheet for Rocky Linux as Latex File